 - It is unclear how the overall rate of symptom alleviation was calculated.

-- The duration of hydroxychloroquine use (2 weeks) was longer than in most other observational cohort or clinical trials for the treatment of COVID-19.
+- The duration of hydroxychloroquine use (2 weeks) was longer than in most other observational cohort studies or clinical trials for the treatment of COVID-19.

 This study demonstrated no difference in viral clearance between hydroxychloroquine and SOC.